2015 ICTA STATE DEBATE FINALS

 Dear Illinois Debate Community:

-Please read the following information carefully and join us at Granite City High School in March!
+Please read the following information carefully and join us at James B. Conant High School in March!

 WHAT?
 ICTA State Debate Tournament for first and second year debaters

 WHEN?
 March 13-14, 2015 (See Schedule Tab)